 Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Responsibilities of the transplantation pharmacist include:
+Responsibilities of the transplantation pharmacist includes

-- Attending daily transplant rounds
+- Attending daily multi-disciplinary transplant rounds

 - Formulating and recommending transplant specific therapy to achieve desired pharmacologic outcomes for inpatient and outpatient organ candidates and recipients

 - Providing patient and family education about medication safety and efficacy